-Studies have shown that there are strong spatial interactions between the Greater Toronto Area and Hamilton (GTAH) and its surrounding regions.
-To study these interactions in detail, the Transportation Tomorrow Survey was expanded in 1996 to include the area surrounding the GTAH.
-The 2006 survey will also include these areas.
-The survey will be conducted by telephone, have a final sample of approximately 150,000 households, and will be undertaken in two stages.
-The area surrounding the GTAH being the Regional Municipalities of Niagara and Waterloo, the Counties of Dufferin, Peterborough, Simcoe, and Wellington, the Cities of Barrie, Brantford, Guelph, Kawartha Lakes, Orillia, Peterborough, and the Town of Orangeville were surveyed in the fall of 2005.
-The Greater Toronto Area being the Regions of Durham, Halton, Peel and York, and the Cities of Hamilton and Toronto are to be surveyed in the fall of 2006.
+Studies have shown that there are strong spatial interactions between the Greater Toronto Hamilton Area (GTHA) and its surrounding regions.
+To study these interactions in detail, the Transportation Tomorrow Survey was expanded in 1996 to include the area surrounding the GTHA.
+The 2016 survey will also include these areas.
+The GTHA comprises the Regions of Durham, York, Peel, Halton, and the Cities of Toronto and Hamilton.
+The areas surrounding the GTHA are the Regional Municipalities of Niagara, the Counties of Peterborough, Simcoe, Victoria and Wellington, the Cities of Barrie, Orillia, Guelph and Peterborough, and the Town of Orangeville..